KarlCF/aws-developer-associate-notes/Readme.md

 * Bootstrapping = EC2 User Data (only runs once at the first start)
 * EC2 User Data is automaticaly run with the sudo command

+### Elastic Network Interfaces (ENI)

+* Logical component in a VPC that represents a virtual network card
+* The ENI can have the following attributes:
+  * Primary private (IPv4), one or more secondary IPv4
+  * One Elastic IP (Ipv4) per private IPv4
+  * One Public IPv4
+  * One or more security groups
+  * A MAC address
+* You can create ENI independently and attach them on the fly (move them) on EC2 instances for failover
+* Bound to a specific AZ

 ## **AWS Fundamentals Part 2: ELB + ASG + EBS**

 ## Load balancers

 * Application Load Balancer (v2)
+  * Works on Layer 7 (HTTP)
   * Load balancing multiple HTTP application accros machines (target groups)
   * Load balancing to multiple applications on the same machine (ex: containers)
+  * Support for HTTP/2 and WebSocket
+  * Support redirects (from HTTP to HTTPS for example)
   * Load balancing based on route in URL
   * Load balancing based on hostname URL
   * Has a port mapping feature to redirect to a dynamic port
   * Great for micro services & container-based application (ex: Docker & Amazon ECS)
+  * Routing tables to different target groups:
+    * Routing based on path in URL (example.com/users & example.com/posts)
+    * Routing based on hostname in URL (one.example.com & other.example.com)
+  *

   * ### **Good to know:**